Index Lifecycle Basics

 if manager.verify_attachment():

-print("Policy successfully attached and verified.")
+print("Policy attached and verified.")

 else: